Birkenstock’s sandal designs failed to qualify for copyright

 Birkenstock’s Case and the Court’s Decision

-The Cologne Regional Court initially ruled in favor of Birkenstock, acknowledging a degree of originality.
+The Cologne Regional Court initially ruled in favour of Birkenstock, acknowledging a degree of originality.
 However, the Higher Regional Court of Cologne overturned the decision, finding the designs lacked the artistic authorship required for copyright.
 The BGH upheld this ruling, dismissing the claim entirely.
+It should be noted that the BGH’s role at this stage was not to independently reassess the sandals, but to review whether the lower court had applied the correct legal standards.
+It found no error.

 Why Copyright Did Not Apply